Double miles on everything. No confusion about categories – just simple 2x miles on all your purchases.

 Or, you can book travel right from the Capital One Rewards Center and pay using your miles directly.
 You get the same value for your miles either way.

 The great thing about using Venture miles is you can book on any airline, any flight.
-There are no blackout dates or limitations, you simply book on your favorite carrier and pay with miles or erase the charge.
+There are no blackout dates or limitations, you simply pay for your flight with the card on your favorite airline, even Southwest, and use miles to erase the charge.
+You can pay for the flight anywhere – the airline’s website, with a travel agent, or on a travel site like Expedia.

 They cannot be transferred to an airline or combined with other travel miles programs.
 The value of these miles is fixed at $.01 per mile for travel purchases.
 On the plus side, when you book an airline ticket with the Venture card, you CAN earn miles on the airline you chose for your tickets.